 Digital storytelling is the process by which diverse peoples create and share a story of personal relevance using digital media tools.
-Typically, digital stories are produced in intensive workshops led by experienced digital storytellers.

 Today, merging traditional storytelling with digital tools is practiced worldwide in education, public health, and the arts.